roryprimrose/roryprimrose.github.io/_posts/2014-10-08-bridging-between-nsubstitute-and-fluentassertions.md

 {% endhighlight %}

-The Verify.That method is similar in syntax to the Arg.Is<T> method in NSubstitute.
-It takes Action<T> so that it can evaluate the T value using the AssertionMatcher<T> class.
+The Verify.That method is similar in syntax to the Arg.Is&lt;T&gt; method in NSubstitute.
+It takes Action&lt;T&gt; so that it can evaluate the T value using the AssertionMatcher&lt;T&gt; class.
 The AssertionMatcher class runs the action within an AssertionScope so that it can capture any FluentAssertions failures.
 At this point, AssertionMatcher essentially converts the outcome into a predicate rather than allowing FluentAssertions to throw an exception.

 A key outcome of this class is to report failures.
 This is simply done by tracing out the FluentAssertion failures to the test result trace output.
 This is nice because it will then be combined with the NSubstitute failure reporting so that we know why the failure occurred and we know where.